smucclaw/internal_docs/docs/current_system/index.md

 Meng

-* did not like how it looked like we were piggybacking on another legal DSL
+* did not like how it looked like we were piggybacking on another legal DSL (Logical English)

 * did not like how the backend took longer than one might like (I cannot remember exactly how long) to handle requests.
 That said, YM and Joe would note that this is not a foundational issue but rather an engineering-level one --- it's something that can solved with some engineering effort.